interagent/committee/README.md

 Committee has few options which enable convert request data.
 By default committee save converted data to `committee.params` and rails dose not read it.
-So we need save convertd value to `'action_dispatch.request.request_parameters'` bacause rails create parameter from this value.
+So we need save convertd value to `'action_dispatch.request.request_parameters'` because rails create parameter from this value.

 ## Using OpenAPI 3